-Edwardian Quality Solid Oak Antique Desk.
-This Edwardian solid oak antique desk dates from around 1900 and is of beautiful quality.
-It has a rectangular moulded top with tooled leather writing insert and brass gallery.
+Edwardian solid oak antique desk of beautiful quality with a moulded top and tooled leather writing insert along with brass gallery.
 Over the knee hole is an oak lined drawer with brass handles supported by elegant turned reeded legs.
 The pedestal to the right has four graduating oak lined drawers with moulded edges and ornate brass handles.
 The desk has reeded sides, stands on turned feet with brass castors and has a finished back so may be placed in the centre of a room if so desired.
 It is an unusual small size so could always be used as a lamp table in a living space.

-Edwardian Barley Twist Oak Antique Desk.
-Dating from around 1915 this Edwardian barley twist antique desk is constructed from a warm shade of oak.
-It has a rectangular moulded top with early brown tooled leather writing insert above a central drawer with period pearl drop brass handles.
+Edwardian barley twist antique desk, constructed from a warm shade of oak.
+It has an early brown tooled leather writing insert above a central drawer with period pearl drop brass handles.
 A decorative carved apron spans the knee hole which is flanked by four drawers, again with brass pearl drop handles and displaying geometric Jacobean design mouldings.
-The front side edges are reeded and the desk stands on barley twist turned supports with bobbin turned feet and cross stretchers.

-Large Edwardian Mahogany Antique Inlaid Writing Desk.
-This fine Large Edwardian Mahogany Antique Inlaid Writing Desk dates from ca. 1900, has a rectangular top with rounded corners and a brown tooled leather writing insert sitting above a central drawer over kneehole.
-Each side has two oak lined drawers, all with fine decorative ‘drop’ brass handles and key with working locks.
-The edges are all beautifully inlaid with satinwood cross banding, boxwood and ebony string inlay and the desk sits on four tapering legs with spade feet.
+Edwardian Mahogany Antique Inlaid Writing Desk with fine decorative ‘drop’ brass handles and beautifully inlaid with satinwood cross banding, boxwood and ebony string inlay and the desk sits on four tapering legs with spade feet.